 An investor would notice that about ₹103 cr. worth of receivables (Standalone receivables of ₹708 cr. – consolidated receivables of ₹605 cr.) have been withheld by subsidiary companies.
 We believe that it might be due to the pressure being put by the lenders of subsidiary companies that the money received by subsidiary companies should first be used to repay them rather than sending this money to the holding company.

 2) The receivables details shared above also highlight the key comment by the auditor that “trade receivables are subject to confirmation by certain parties”.
-It indicates that the auditor is yet to get confirmation by certain counterparties that they agree with the receivables claimed by MBL Infra from them.
+It indicates that the auditor is yet to get a confirmation by certain counterparties that they agree with the receivables claimed by MBL Infra from them.
 It might turn out that the counterparties might dispute these receivables and the actual money received might get delayed and might be less in amount than the claimed amount.

 As witnessed by the investors earlier that MBL Infra has not been able to collect its cash from operations.
 However, the business of an EPC player is a capital intensive business, which requires frequent capital infusion by the company in its projects.